-Warden Interview - The Warden said if they learn an inmate is in imminent risk of sexual abuse, staff are instructed to stay with the inmate, the shift supervisor will immediately identify the alleged perpetrator and remove them from the alleged victim that made the report.
-If the perpetrator cannot be identified, the inmate that reported may have to be moved to another housing unit or administrative segregation.
-They try to keep the inmate victim in the least restrictive housing if they can.
+Warden Interview - The Warden said If they learn an inmate is at imminent risk of sexual abuse, staff are instructed to stay with the inmate, the shift supervisor will immediately identify the alleged perpetrator and remove them from the inmate that made the report.
+If the perpetrator cannot be identified, the inmate that reported may have to be moved. try to keep in least restrictive housing if they can.

-Staff Interview - All staff said if an inmate reported an incident of sexual abuse or being in imminent risk of sexual abuse, they would immediately take the inmate to a safe place and stay with him while they report to their supervisor and the shift supervisor.
+Staff Interview - All staff said if an inmate reported being in imminent risk of sexual abuse, they would immediately take the inmate to a safe place and stay with him while they report to their supervisor and the shift supervisor.